DannyDainton/All-Things-Postman/Examples/01_pingTheAPI.md

 In this example we will make a request to the `/ping` route and examine the response data.

 A simple route such as `/ping` is a cheap way of providing quick feedback about the status of the API.
 Depending on the type of the API, you may not have consumers requesting data 24/7 so how can we be sure that the API is still alive?
-We use a similar method in my team that we display on a Grafana dashboard (See image below) - This has an alert attached to the metric so we can be notified of any potentail problems.
+We use a similar method in my team that we display on a Grafana dashboard (See image below) - This has an alert attached to the metric so we can be notified of any potential problems.

 ![Grafana Heartbeat](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/images/Grafana_Heartbeat.PNG)